Want to learn how to invest in stocks but don’t know where to start? You’re not alone.

 To increase the gap, you’ll either need to increase your income or decrease your expenses.
 Experts can disagree on whether to focus on the income or expense side of the equation.
 But doing a little of both may be the fastest way to create financial margin.

 Personally, I’ve had the most luck with containing most expenses (with the exception of childcare related expenses), and focusing on growing my income.
 But others find that cutting expenses is the fastest way to increase the gap.
-Whether you’re more focused on income or expenses, it’s valuable to keep an eye on expenses using an app like Emma, Clarity Money or Personal Capital.
+Whether you’re more focused on income or expenses, it’s valuable to keep an eye on expenses using an app like Monarch Money, YNAB or Empower.

 Goals To Accomplish Before You Start Investing